SystemsApproach/sdn/trellis.rst

 .. sidebar:: VNF Off-loading

-    The SPGW and BNG extensions are examples of an optimization technique sometimes called *VNF off-loading*.
-VNF is an acronym for *Virtual Network Function*, which refers to functionality that sometimes runs as software in virtual machines.
+    *The SPGW and BNG extensions are examples of an optimization technique sometimes called VNF off-loading.
+VNF is an acronym for Virtual Network Function, which refers to functionality that sometimes runs as software in virtual machines.
 Off-loading refers to the idea of re-implementing this functionality to run in switch forwarding pipeline, rather than on a general-purpose server.
-This generally leads to better performance because packets can be forwarded from source to destination without having to be diverted to a server.
+This generally leads to better performance because packets can be forwarded from source to destination without having to be diverted to a server.*

-    Calling out functions like SPGW and BNG as being an off-load "optimization" is arguably an example of selective memory.
+    *Calling out functions like SPGW and BNG as being an off-load "optimization" is arguably an example of selective memory.
 It's just as accurate to say that we've off-loaded IP to the switch since IP forwarding also sometimes runs in software on